 - For as low as $10,000, a significant tuition savings*

-- Utilizing a combination of self-directed and non–self-directed courses
+- Utilizing a combination of accelerating and traditional courses

-Walden’s Accelerated Model is a convenient, fully online, instructor-led format in which you’ll find the same focus on enhancing teacher effectiveness as you would in our non-accelerated online program.
+Walden’s MS in Education accelerated model is a fully online, instructor-led format in which you’ll find the same focus on enhancing teacher effectiveness as you would in our non-accelerated online program.

 Focus and Format

-In Walden’s accelerated M.S.Ed. model, you can gain the skills and professional knowledge required to help diverse student populations thrive in the classroom and beyond by exploring the latest education theories and research-based strategies.
-Combining self-directed and non–self-directed online coursework, Walden’s accelerated model offers the choice of three M.S.Ed. specializations:
+In Walden’s online accelerated MSEd model, you can gain the skills and professional knowledge required to help diverse student populations thrive in the classroom and beyond by exploring the latest education theories and research-based strategies.
+Combining accelerating and traditional online coursework, Walden’s master’s in education accelerated model offers the choice of six MSEd specializations.

 A History of Quality

 Walden University understands the needs and wants of education professionals.
 In fact, Walden University was founded in 1970 by two teachers, Bernie and Rita Turner, with the main purpose of creating a student-centered higher education institution for adult learners to pursue their degrees while balancing their work, families, and other commitments.

 Walden University is accredited by the National Council for Accreditation of Teacher Education (NCATE) for a period of 7 years, from April 24, 2012, to June 30, 2019.
 NCATE accreditation is a nationally recognized standard of excellence in professional education for the preparation of teachers, administrators, and other P–12 school professionals and indicates that a university has met rigorous standards set by the profession and members of the public.